kerumai/kerumai.github.com/_posts/2016-03-13-the-egg-of-columbus.md

 published:  true
 ---

+In quite a few projects I've been involved in over the years, I think my most valuable contribution was not the code I wrote, but my redefining of the problem.

-When you're weighing solutions to a problem, remember to also consider the effect of removing or relaxing requirements and constraints.
+When you're weighing up solutions, remember to also consider the possibilities of removing or relaxing requirements and constraints.
+It can sometimes make the difference between a successful project, or a cancelled one.

 ## Beware of Implied Constraints